Anomalous experiences: Out-of-body experiences

 Out-of-body experiences (OBEs) have become to some extent conflated in the public mind with the concept of the near-death experience.
 However, the evidence suggests that the majority of out-of-body experiences do not occur near death, but in conditions of either very high or very low arousal.
 Charles McCreery has suggested that this latter paradox may be explained by reference to the fact that sleep may be approached, not only by the conventional route of low arousal and deafferentation, but also by the less familiar route of extreme stress and hyper-arousal.
 On this model OBEs represent the intrusion of Stage 1 sleep processes into waking consciousness.

-OBEs can be regarded as hallucinatory in the sense that they are perceptual or quasi-perceptual experiences in which by definition the ostensible viewpoint is not coincident with the physical body of the subject.
+OBEs can be regarded as hallucinatory in the sense that they are perceptual or quasi-perceptual experiences in which, by definition, the ostensible viewpoint is not coincident with the physical body of the subject.
 Therefore, the normal sensory input, if any, that the subject is receiving during the experience cannot correspond exactly to the perceptual representation of the world in the subject's consciousness.

 As with hallucinatory experiences in general, attempts to survey samples of the general population have suggested that such experiences are relatively common, incidence figures of between 15 and 25 percent being commonly reported.
 The variation is presumably to be accounted for by the different types of populations sampled and the different criteria of 'out-of-body experience' used.

 Dreams and lucid dreams

 A dream has been defined by some (e.g. Encyclopædia Britannica) as a hallucinatory experience during sleep.

-A lucid dream may be defined as one in which the dreamer is aware that he or she is asleep and dreaming.
+A lucid dream may be defined as one in which the dreamer is aware that they are asleep and dreaming.
 The term 'lucid dream' was first used by the Dutch physician Frederik van Eeden, who studied his own dreams of this type.
-The word 'lucid' refers to the fact that the subject has achieved insight into his or her condition, rather than the perceptual quality of the experience.
+The word 'lucid' refers to the fact that the subject has achieved insight into their condition, rather than the perceptual quality of the experience.
 Nevertheless, it is one of the features of lucid dreams that they can have an extremely high quality of perceptual realism, to the extent that the dreamer may spend time examining and admiring the perceptual environment and the way it appears to imitate that of waking life.

 Lucid dreams by definition occur during sleep, but they may be regarded as hallucinatory experiences in the same way as non-lucid dreams of a vivid perceptual nature may be regarded as hallucinatory, that is they are examples of 'an experience having the character of sense perception, but without relevant or adequate sensory stimulation [...]'.